jeetsukumaran/delineate/docs/index.md

                         Prefix for output file(s).
   -l LABEL, --label LABEL
-                        Label to append to output (in format <FIELD-NAME>:value;) --no-header-row       Do not write a header row.
+                        Label to append to output (in format <FIELD-NAME>:value;) --no-translate-tree-tokens
-  --append              Append to output file if it already exists instead of
-                        overwriting.
-  --field-separator OUTPUT_FIELD_SEPARATOR
-                        Field separator or delimiter character [default: tab].
-  --no-translate-tree-tokens
                         Write tree statements using full taxon names rather than numerical indices.